youssefabdou2/Northwind-Dashboard-Tableau-/README.md

-📊 Northwind Dashboard (Tableau)
+# 📊 Northwind Dashboard (Tableau)

-This repository contains my Tableau dashboard built using the classic Northwind Traders dataset.
+This repository contains my **Tableau dashboard** built using the classic **Northwind Traders dataset**.
 The dashboard provides insights into sales performance, product availability, customer activity, and regional analysis.

-🚀 Features
+## 🚀 Features

-Sales by region and category
+- Sales by region and category

-Top customers and products
+- Top customers and products

-Employee sales performance
+- Employee sales performance

-Product availability (in stock vs. on order)
+- Product availability (in stock vs. on order)

-Interactive filters for deeper exploration
+- Interactive filters for deeper exploration

-📂 File
+## 📂 File

-Northwind Analysis.twbx → Packaged Tableau Workbook containing the full dashboard
+- `Northwind Analysis.twbx` → Packaged Tableau Workbook containing the full dashboard

-🔧 How to Open
+## 🔧 How to Open

-Download the file Northwind Analysis.twbx
+1. Download the file `Northwind Analysis.twbx`

-Open with Tableau Public
- (free) or Tableau Desktop
+2. Open with **[Tableau Public](https://public.tableau.com/)** (free) or **Tableau Desktop**